Dave Lee (DJ)

-David Russell Lee (born 18 June 1964) is an English DJ and house music producer, formerly known by the stage name Joey Negro, which he retired in July 2020 following the George Floyd protests.
-He has released music under a variety of pseudonyms, including Jakatta, Doug Willis, Raven Maize, Sessomatto as well as being part of the Sunburst Band.
-Lee has scored a number of top 40 hits, among them "American Dream", "So Lonely" and "My Vision", all under the name Jakatta.
+David Russell Lee (born 18 June 1964) is an English DJ and music producer, formerly known by the stage name Joey Negro, which he retired in July 2020 following the George Floyd protests.

+He has released music under a variety of pseudonyms, including Jakatta, Doug Willis, Raven Maize, and Sessomatto.
+He was also a part of the Sunburst Band.
+Lee has had some top 40 hits, among them "American Dream", "So Lonely" and "My Vision", all under the name Jakatta.

 Biography

 Early life

 Lee was born on the Isle of Wight, but raised in Thorpe-le-Soken in Essex.
-His mother is the novelist Maureen Lee.
+His mother was the novelist Maureen Lee.